SMALL MODULAR REACTORS IN NEW BRUNSWICK

 What is happening in New Brunswick?

-NB Power is working with two private-sector partners, ARC Clean Technology and Moltex Energy, to advance Generation IV Plus Grid sized SMR technology for use in New Brunswick.
+NB Power is working with two private-sector partners, ARC Clean Technology and Moltex Energy, to progress advanced SMR technology for use in New Brunswick.

 The New Brunswick Energy Solutions Corporation, a provincial Crown corporation, committed $10 million in 2018 towards the establishment of an advanced SMR Research Cluster in New Brunswick.
 Moltex and ARC also each invested $5 million to progress research and development of their advanced technologies.